 - Jobs are now more in the service sector

 - The technology involved in performing jobs are more sophisticated

 - There is a need for more customer orientation

 To cater to all of these, employees need to be willing to change and learn.
-So what is most critical today to improve performance is to increase the connection that employees feel to their work.
+So to improve performance in today’s world, it is critical to increase the connection that employees feel to their work.

 A study by The McKinsey Global Institute shows that productivity improves by 20-25% in organisations with connected employees.
-Employees who are motivated and find pleasure in their work.
+Employees who are motivated, find pleasure in their work.
 A similar study by Gallup indicated that employees who are engaged in their work are 27% more likely to report ‘excellent’ performance.

 However, despite these drastic changes and developments, in the majority of the organisations, old structures and traditional management concepts are still in place.
 These concepts are no longer being able to cater to the new mindset and lives of the professionals, and this results in more burn-outs and drained employees.